koisto/koisto.github.io/nebula.md

 level04@nebula:~$ /home/flag04/flag04 ttttt
 [REDACTED]
 ```
-This gives a password that we can use to log in as the flag04 user.
+This gives a password that we can use to log in as the flag04 user via ssh.

 ```
-ssh flag04@IPADDRESS
+$ ssh flag04@IPADDRESS
 [ENTER THE PASSWORD]
 ```
 Now run the get flag command.